mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![dfsp_client Submit](/assets/images/dfsp_client-submit.png)

 Now select the _Unprocessed Hub CSRs_ tab.
-Under normal circumstances, we will download the signed certificate by clicking on the _Download CSR_ button.
-As we already have the signed certificate in the folder, this is not necessary, and you can click on the _Upload Certificate_ button on the right of the main window.
+Under normal circumstances, we will download the CSR file and sign it with our CA  by clicking on the _Download CSR_ button.
+For the dempo as we already have the signed hub certificate in the folder, this is not necessary, and you can click on the _Upload Certificate_ button on the right of the main window.
 Navigate to ```/simulator/secrets/tls/``` and select ```hub_client_cert.pem``` file.

 ![hub_client_cert](/assets/images/hub_client_cert.png)